-Since 2011, the Cleco Corporate Holdings Education Scholarship Fund has been awarding scholarships to students or aspiring students to purse their goals in education.
+Since 2011, the Cleco Corporate Holdings Education Scholarship Fund has been awarding scholarships to students or aspiring students to pursue their goals in education.
 Cleco Corporate Holdings employees and dependent children of employees are eligible for these scholarships.

 In 2017 the scholarship fund gave $3,500 to children of Cleco employees who excel in academics, participate in community service, are active in the workforce and are recommended by their peers.